 The secret to tender, lightly bronzed bok choy is to brown first, then reduce the heat and gently sauté until tender.
 We kick up the heat with red Fresno chile; use just one or omit and double the garlic depending on what you like.
 Mirin is a sweet rice wine that will counter the spice.
 You can sub 1 tablespoon unseasoned rice vinegar combined with 1/2 teaspoon sugar.

 Grilled Bok Choy "Wedge" with Blue Cheese-Buttermilk Dressing

 Bok choy adds a funky edge to our riff on a classic steak house salad, with far deeper flavor than lettuce.

 Sweet-and-Sour Sesame Bok Choy with Pork

-Our Asian stir-fry takes full advantage of bok choy's richly verdant leaves and crunchy core.
+Our Asian-style stir-fry takes full advantage of bok choy's richly verdant leaves and crunchy core.

 Mushroom Ramen Bowl

 In place of the normally time-consuming enriched broth, we infuse water with bacon for smoky richness, a trick we learned from chef David Chang.

 If you can't find mirin, substitute an equal amount of white wine plus 2 teaspoons sugar.